vitkuz573/aspirational-manifests/docs/Writerside/topics/Removing-Manifests-from-a-Cluster.md

 To remove the manifests from your cluster, run:

-If an overlay path was provided during `generate`, Aspirate uses that directory when removing manifests.
+If an overlay path was provided during `generate`, Aspirate removes the manifests from the input directory first and then deletes those in the overlay directory.

 ```bash
 aspirate destroy